 Ueberroth Building 2107

-As the IRLE Communications Specialist, she increases the visibility of the Labor Studies academic program by producing strategic content for the website and multiple social/multimedia platforms.
+As the IRLE Communications Specialist, Vanessa increases the visibility of the Labor Studies academic program by producing strategic content and managing the website and multiple social and multimedia platforms.
 Having worked at UCLA Residential Life and UCLA Strategic Communications during her undergraduate years, her experience lies in original content creation, graphic design, and storytelling for student audiences.
-She finds fulfillment in creating easily-digestible content and crafting messages that empower and educate.
+She aim to create easily-digestible, engaging content and to craft messages that empower and educate.

 Guadalupe Guzman-Argueta is a senior at UCLA majoring in Labor Studies and Sociology.
 As the former Communications Director of the LatinX Pre-Law Association and former Fundraising Chair for Hermanas Unidas de UCLA, Guadalupe is determined to contribute to her community both on campus and in her hometown, South Central Los Angeles.
 Guadalupe‘s lifelong passion is to contribute to the Labor Movement in Los Angeles, to support low-wage workers like her parents.
 In order to do so, she hopes to attend law school and focus on labor and immigration law post-graduation.
 As the Labor Studies Assistant for the Labor Studies Major and Minor, she hopes to support and encourage students, especially first-generation students like herself, who may feel intimidated to pursue the Labor Studies Major or Minor.